ccarls02/vt_boxes.pl/README.md

 This file is a set of functions to draw boxes around data (and color them) in a linux/vt100 type terminal session without calling external libraries.
 This is probably crappy code.
 This was part of a project for me to get back into PERL after a long hiatus.
 I wanted to show the HDD status of my Dell server (see file output.jpg)

+**NOTE: run this script with the commandline parameter of "auto" to see the test array data**

 ## usage:

 >$0 <width><height><ROWSxCOLS>